 ‘In the Prison Pen’ is a five stanza poem written by the poet and novelist Herman Melville.
 It was first published in 1854.
 The second and fourth lines of each stanza rhyme.

 The poem is made out of twenty short lines punctuated by dashes and semi-colons.
 This provides the reader with a number of places in which to pause and slow down the reading of the poem.

 Summary of In the Prison Pen

-There are two endings to this pieces, the first allows the prisoner to find some meager safety within a “lair” dug by those that have come before him and died.
-The second ending finds the speaker passing out in the sun and being pressed and walled in by the throngs of people, until he dies.
+There are two endings to this piece, the first allows the prisoner to find some meager safety within a “lair” dug by those that have come before him and died.
+The second ending finds the speaker passing out in the sun and being pressed and walled in by the throngs of people until he dies.
 They deliver him forward, presenting his lessened state to the world.

 Analysis of In the Prison Pen